patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/ui-areas.md

 showTitle: true
 ---

 When designing for different UI areas, don't forget about your words.
-Keep these best practices in mind so that you can deliver the right content in your design.
+Keep these best practices in mind so that you can deliver the right content in the right context at the right time.

 ## Onboarding flows and tours